Tan's two-body contact in a planar Bose gas: experiment vs theory

 Using the equation of state~(\ref{Pdef}), we can write the contact as \beq \frac{\cquasi}{L^2} = - 4(2\pi)^{5/2} \frac{T\ell_z}{\lambda^4}\calF^{(0,1)}\left(\frac{\mu}{T},\tilde g(T) \right) \tilde g'(T) , \eeq where we use the notation $\calF^{(i,j)}(x,y)=\partial^i_x\partial^j_y \calF(x,y)$.
 On the other hand, the scaling function $\calF$ determines the two-dimensional particle and entropy densities, $\bar n=\partial \Pquasi/\partial\mu$ and $s=\partial \Pquasi/\partial T$.
 This allows us to express $\calF^{(0,1)}$ in terms of $\Pquasi,\bar n,s$, which leads to a relation between the contact and the thermodynamic potentials $\Pquasi$ and $\Eqd$ (as in isotropic systems~\cite{Tan08b}) \beq \frac{\cquasi}{L^2} = 4(2\pi)^{5/2} \frac{\ell_z}{\lambda^2 T} \left( \Pquasi - \frac{\Eqd}{L^2} \right) , \eeq where $\Eqd/L^2=-\Pquasi+Ts+\mu\bar n$ is the two-dimensional energy density.

 In the weak-coupling limit, the scattering length $a_2$ is exponentially small with respect to $\ell_z$ and $\tilde g(T)\simeq \tilde g=2mg$ is nearly temperature independent except for exponentially small temperatures $T\sim \w_z e^{-\sqrt{\pi/2}(\ell_z/a_3)}$.
 For this reason it is often concluded that the two-dimensional Bose gas exhibits an approximate scale invariance~\cite{Prokofev02,Yefsah11,Desbuquois14} (with no characteristic energy scales other than $\mu$ and $T$): $\calF(\mu/T,\tilde g(T))\simeq \calF(\mu/T,\tilde g)$~\cite{Rancon12b}, and the normalized contact $\cquasi\lambda^4/L^2\ell_z$ is a function of $\mu/T$ and $\tilde g$.
 However the assumption of approximate scale invariance cannot be used in the calculation leading to~(\ref{Cdef2}) since this would imply $\tilde g'(T)=0$ and in turn $\Eqd= L^2 \Pquasi$ and $\cquasi=0$.
-The contact defined in~(8) can thus be seen as a measure of the breakdown of scale invariance in the planar Bose gas~\cite{not55}.
+The contact defined in~(\ref{Cdef2}) can thus be seen as a measure of the breakdown of scale invariance in the planar Bose gas~\cite{not55}.
 The situation is different in an isotropic three-dimensional system; in the unitary limit $a_3\to \infty$ where scale invariance is satisfied, $E_{\rm 3D}=(3/2)L^3P_{\rm 3D}$, but the contact remains finite since $(3/2)P_{\rm 3D}-E_{\rm 3D}/L^3=\calO(1/a_3)$ whereas $\cthree\propto a_3[(3/2)P_{\rm 3D}-E_{\rm 3D}/L^3]$.

 A remarkable feature of the contact defined from the pressure is that it also determines the short-distance behavior of the pair distribution function as well as the high-momentum limit of the momentum distribution function~\cite{Tan08a,Tan08b,Tan08c,Braaten08,Zhang09,Combescot09,Valiente12,Werner12a,Werner12}.
-This property still holds in the planar gas but there are two different contacts, depending on whether one considers length scales larger or smaller than $\ell_z$.
+This property still holds in the planar gas.
 For the pair distribution function, averaged over the position $\R=(\r_1+\r_2)/2$ of the pair center of mass, one has~\cite{notSM}